Exodus Housing Rapid Rehousing Program

 What services do you provide?

-We provide rapid rehousing (permanent housing), monthly rental assistance, and case management supportive services to low income households who are fleeing or attempting to flee domestic violence.
+We provide connections to permanent housing through our rapid rehousing program, monthly rental assistance, and case management custom supportive services to low income households who are fleeing, or attempting to flee domestic violence.

 What is “permanent housing”?